The History of Patagonia

 A Welsh emigration committee met in Liverpool and published a handbook, Llawlyfr y Wladfa (Colony Handbook) to publicise the Patagonian scheme.
 The handbook was widely distributed throughout Wales and also in America.

-The first group of settlers, nearly 200 people gathered from all over Wales, but mainly north and mid-Wales, sailed from Liverpool in late May 1865 aboard the tea-clipper Mimosa.
+The first group of settlers, over 150 people gathered from all over Wales, but mainly north and mid-Wales, sailed from Liverpool in late May 1865 aboard the tea-clipper Mimosa.
+Passengers had paid £12 per adult, or £6 per child for the journey.
 Blessed with good weather the journey took approximately eight weeks, and the Mimosa eventually arrived at what is now called Puerto Madryn on 27th July.

 Unfortunately the settlers found that Patagonia was not the friendly and inviting land they had been expecting.
 They had been told that it was much like the green and fertile lowlands of Wales.
 In reality it was a barren and inhospitable windswept pampas, with no water, very little food and no forests to provide building materials for shelter.
 Some of the settlers’ first homes were dug out from the soft rock of the cliffs in the bay.